google/inspectorspacetime/README.md

 ### CC2019+
-In newer versions of After Effects, it is possible to install RubberHose 2 and other scripts without digging through your hard drive.
+In newer versions of After Effects, it is possible to install Inspector Spacetime and other scripts without digging through your hard drive.

 `File > Scripts > Install Script UI Panel…`